-During 2020, ETTP operations were conducted in compliance with contractual and regulatory environmental requirements.
-There were no National Pollutant Discharge Elimination System (NPDES) permit noncompliances and no Clean Air Act (CAA) noncompliances in 2020.
+During 2021, ETTP operations were conducted in compliance with contractual and regulatory environmental requirements.
+There were no National Pollutant Discharge Elimination System (NPDES) or Clean Air Act (CAA) noncompliances, nor did ETTP receive any Notices of Violation in 2021.
 Figure 3.6 shows the trend of NPDES compliance at ETTP since 2012.
-The following sections provide more detail on each compliance program and the environmental remediation-related activities in 2020.
+The following sections provide more detail on each compliance program and the environmental remediationrelated activities in 2021.
+In addition, ETTP is tracked on EPAs Enforcement and Compliance History Online database (FRS ID 110002471094).

 Figure 3.6.
-East Tennessee Technology Park National Pollutant Discharge Elimination System permit noncompliances since 2012
+East Tennessee Technology Park National Pollutant Discharge Elimination System permit noncompliances since 2012.